qiyaoliang/Quantum-Deep-Learning/README.md

 ![ryN Circuit Drawing]<p align="center">
    <img src="https://github.com/liangqiyao990210/Quantum-Deep-Learning/blob/master/MNIST01-ryN/Figures/4-qubit%20circuit%20ryN.jpg" width="60%">
     * mnist01-ryN-v1.ipynb: first extension of 1-qubit architecture; uses hard-coded circuit (4 qubits).
 Neural net and quantum circuit not working.
-    * mnist01-ryN-v2.ipynb: adjustable NUM_qubits, quantum layer returns NUM_QUBIT outputs representing expected value for the $ZZ...Z$ operator, calculated from the counts returned by the circuit
+    * mnist01-ryN-v2.ipynb: adjustable NUM_qubits, quantum layer returns NUM_QUBIT outputs representing expected value for the ZZ...Z operator, calculated from the counts returned by the circuit
     * mnist01-ryN-v3.ipynb: adjustable NUM_qubits, quantum layer returns 2^(NUM_QUBIT) outputs representing expected value of each unique permutation of measurements (e.g. '0000', '0001', '0010', etc.).
 Although this works well for classifying 0 and 1 (near perfect accuracy), this measurement does not scale well to classifications of a higher number of classes, such as of the digits 0-9 (see below in Summary & Discussion for explanation).
 * **MNIST01-bell:** Now, we try using the 'bell' circuit, which employs a dynamic number of qubits.
 This generates **ENTANGLEMENT**!
 We wanted to see how this would perform compared to the other circuits, which mostly have isolated qubits which don't interact with each other.
 The results were good!
 Best accuracy: 99.8% accurate (1712/1715 *previously unseen* test images correct) after training on 300 images.
 ![bell Circuit Drawing]<p align="center">